oreillymedia/sbo-sphinx/README.rst

 Overview
 --------

-Safari Books Online technical documentation is now being written and collected in a form that can be processed by `Sphinx <http://sphinx-doc.org/>`_, a utility for generating documentation in HTML, PDF, Epub, and other formats from text files using reST (reStructuredText) wiki markup.
+Safari technical documentation is now being written and collected in a form that can be processed by `Sphinx <http://sphinx-doc.org/>`_, a utility for generating documentation in HTML, PDF, Epub, and other formats from text files using reST (reStructuredText) wiki markup.
 In addition to writing docs